tonitienda/no-graphql/README.md

 # no-graphql
-Createing a React app and a ApiGateway without Graphql with similar features. (if possible)
+Creating a React app and a Graphql-like ApiGateway without Graphql with similar features. (if possible)